Up to 50% off sofas & mattresses — limited‑time deals.

 Start with feel, not ideology

-A certification can tell you a lot about sourcing and processing, but it cannot tell you whether the bed will feel good to your body.
-Many organic mattresses use latex, and latex usually feels more buoyant and responsive than memory foam.
-It tends to give you lift rather than a slow sink.
-Sleep Foundation’s testing notes also emphasize support, firmness, contouring, sleep trial terms, and warranty details as core decision factors in this category.
+Certifications can tell you a lot about sourcing and processing.
+They cannot tell you whether the mattress will feel right to your body.
+In practice, many organic mattresses use latex, and latex usually feels springier and more responsive than memory foam.
+You tend to sleep more on top of it than in it.

-That matters because different sleepers need different things.
-A side sleeper with shoulder or hip pressure usually needs more contouring and a softer comfort setup.
-A back or stomach sleeper often does better with firmer support and less sink.
-Combination sleepers frequently like latex because it is easier to move across during the night.
+That difference matters.
+Side sleepers usually need more give around the shoulder and hip.
+Back and stomach sleepers often need firmer support and less sink.
+Combination sleepers often like latex because it is easier to move across during the night.

 Use a practical six-point filter